|N9EWO's HF Receiver's "Previously Owned"|

 My first "Real" SW Receiver in 1977.
-Analog display, a bit before the hit of "Digital Readout" sets (at least at a good price).
+Barlow Wadley design, analog display.
+This was a bit before the hit of "Digital Readout" sets (at least at a good price).
 I added a e-tek "Gilfer" GAR-7 frequency counter to it (which blew out LED displays and display driver IC's like popcorn).
 This gave me a LED display for kHz's.
 The SSR-1 was not actually not made by Drake.
 Manufactured by Seiwa Corporation (pre-AOR ?) in Japan with Drake's name on the front.
 Actual Drake logo was never used.
 Did not have a SO-239 antenna connector, just 2 "posts" for connections.
 A well made set but was loaded with birdie issues.
 Uses a dial string for the MHz tuning / dial indicator.
 It has at least two variants, using 2 different harmonic generator IC circuits.
 Some also used MOSFET's while others did not.
 Another variable was with it's straight wired AC line cord.
 Some used a 2 wire type while others had a 3 wire grounded cord.

 * PANASONIC RF-2800

 My first SW portable (1978), and a set with LED digital display on board to boot.
 A big beast, and was very drifty, so never used it all that much.
 But was great to have a solid idea where you are tuned to.
 Remember this was in 1978.